-Howden Group Holdings Limited (formerly Hyperion Insurance Group Limited), and all its relevant subsidiaries, regard the publication of this tax strategy as complying with its duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the Group’s UK tax strategy.
+Howden Group Holdings Limited, and all its relevant subsidiaries, regard the publication of this tax strategy as complying with its duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the Group’s UK tax strategy.

 Responsibility for the tax strategy, the supporting governance framework and management of tax risk ultimately sits with the Group Chief Financial Officer.
 Day-to-day responsibility for each of these areas sits with the Group Head of Tax.

 The Group's tax strategy aligns to the Group's wider risk and control framework.
 Key risks and issues related to tax are escalated to and considered by the Group Audit Committee on a regular basis, and to the Board of Howden Group Holdings at the discretion of the Chair of the Group Audit Committee.

 The Group also operates a number of internal working groups, which bring together the heads of the Legal, Finance, Treasury and Tax departments to ensure that commercial decisions are supported by timely and reliable tax advice.